jermin2/jermin2/README.md

 - 👋 Hi, I’m @jermin2
 - 👀 I’m interested in ReactJS, Javascript, Flutter, CRM systems
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning ReactJS and ReactNative, Redux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to start work as a developer.
 - 📫 How to reach me jermin2@gmail.com

 My projects you should check out: